-Join cutting-edge research on light patterns and mental health.
+Join cutting-edge research on light and mental health.

 We're seeking people 18-35, who are experiencing low mood, not currently taking any medication, and are interested in starting antidepressant treatment as part of a research program.